JordWyatt/rightmove-by-notice-period/README.md

 To write to google sheets, you will need to configure access to the Sheets API for a service account, instructions to do so [can be found here](https://gspread.readthedocs.io/en/latest/oauth2.html#service-account).

-To configure a search, open `configuration.ini` and edit as required:
+To configure a search, create `configuration.ini` and edit as required:

 ```
 [locations]